Obesity and Weight Management MSc

 Contextualise, synthesise and critically evaluate the evidence base and research literature, including data and policy documents (all modules)

-Ability to critically appraise the strengths and weaknesses in research methods and the wider research literature in order to understand (all modules)
+Ability to critically appraise the strengths and weaknesses in research methods and the wider research literature in order to understand these (all modules)

 Demonstration of originality in tackling and solving problems and the ability to act autonomously in planning and implementing tasks throughout the course (all modules)